 International award-winning host Donna Drake begins the interview by congratulating Vivian Garrastegui for being a Board Member of the Hispanic Bar and asking her why she chose Elder Law as a profession.

 “I have always dealt with the elderly,” Garrastegui says.
-“I dealt with the elderly in college, trying to get them into auditing courses within the college.
+“I dealt with the elderly in college, trying to get them into auditing courses.
 In law school, I dealt with the elder law committee.
 It’s rewarding to give them the peace of mind that comes with knowing their paperwork is in order and that their intentions will be fulfilled after they pass away.”

 Drake then discusses the reality of people living longer lives, necessitating Medicare and Medicaid.
 “When someone realizes they need help, are you the first person they can call?” she asks Garrastegui.